northeastern-rc/rc-public-documentation/docs/source/best-practices/transition.md

 Simply login to the terminal via ssh or select the option "Clusters -> explorer Shell Access" on the OOD.
 :::{code}bash
-# Get on a compute node
+#Get on a compute node
 srun --pty bash
-# Run the command 'project'
+#Run the command 'project'
 project <projectname> add members <username>
 :::

+Read more about managing /projects [here](../managingprojects/index.md)

 ### New Storage Directory